-Retirement Planner
+July 1, 2018 Retirement Planner

-Many ATRS members are contemplating whether July 1, 2017, should be their official retirement date, or if a future retirement date would be in their best interest.
+Many ATRS members are contemplating whether July 1, 2018, should be their official retirement date, or if a future retirement date would be in their best interest.
 It is time to determine if this is the right time for your retirement and understand that ATRS today is as fundamentally strong as any public pension plan in the nation.
-Your retirement decisions should be based on what is best for you and your family.
+Your retirement decisions (entry into T-DROP or actual retirement) should be based on what is best for you and your family.
 ATRS will try to provide several things to consider along with other retirement facts and information.
 This update may be a good one to print and keep available for future reference.
+The best approach is to obtain projections from ATRS that would provide estimates on how much your benefits would increase by waiting longer to enter T-DROP or retire.